c0deritter/knight-criteria/README.md

 ### DbCriteria, DbSelectParameter, DbDeleteParameter

 The class `DbCriteria` describes what in SQL is a WHERE query.
-Both the `DbSelectOptions` and `DbDeleteOptions` are just an empty subclass of `DbCriteria` which do add nothing.
+Both the `DbSelectParameter` and `DbDeleteParameter` are just an empty subclass of `DbCriteria` which do add nothing.
 Thus the following example is valid for both of them as well.

 ```typescript
 import { DbCriteria } from 'mega-nice-db-query-options'